 I think this would be a fantastic choice for someone with an unlimited supply of water.
 If you always have full hookups, I highly recommend this unit.
 If you almost never have full hookups, a small tank style heater might be a better choice.

 Yes, I put a dishwasher in the Airstream.
 No, I'm not crazy.
-We've been running with a working dishwasher for about nine months now, and it's one of the best additions we made to the Airstream.
+We've been running with a working dishwasher for over a year now, and it's one of the best additions we made to the Airstream.

 The dishwasher weighs about 57 lbs, but I'm putting it where the furnace used to be, so it's not all extra weight.
 I originally thought I'd be voiding a warranty on the dishwasher by installing it in an RV, but the manual points out that it's auto-locking feature is designed specifically for boat and RV use.
 The only real downside is that I can't let it freeze, so I made a slight plumbing modification to make it easy to fill with RV antifreeze if necessary.